ManageEngine named a Challenger in the 2023 Gartner ® Magic Quadrant ™ for Privileged Access Management. Read full report.

-The term "privileged account" includes the most powerful accounts spread across an IT environment, such as the UNIX root, Windows administrator, database administrator, and even business application accounts.
-These accounts are normally used by information and communications teams to set up the IT infrastructure, install new hardware and software, run critical services, and conduct maintenance operations.
-In short, privileged accounts are master keys that can access an organization's highly classified IT assets along with the sensitive information stored within them.
+Privileged accounts are a form of digital identity used to authenticate users who require elevated access to critical IT assets.
+The term "privileged account" includes the most powerful user accounts spread across an IT environment, such as the UNIX root, Windows administrator, database administrator, and even business application accounts.
+These accounts are normally used by information and communications teams to set up IT infrastructure, install new hardware and software, run critical services, and conduct maintenance operations.
+In short, privileged accounts are master keys that can access an organization's highly classified IT assets, along with the sensitive information stored within them.

 Local/built-in administrator accounts are accounts on member servers and clients that grant absolute control over their hosts.
 This also includes the default login accounts that come built-in with operating systems, application software, and services.
 If local administrator passwords are weak, left unchanged, or repeatedly used on multiple accounts across hosts, malicious users could easily gain unauthorized access to workstations.
 In the worst-case scenario, an attacker with access to a local admin account or a forgotten built-in system account could navigate across the network and even elevate their privileges to that of a domain administrator.

 Domain administrator accounts are powerful accounts with the widest range of control over every object in a domain.
-These accounts provide administrative privileges on all workstations, servers, and domain controllers.
-Only a few, trusted administrators should use domain administrator accounts.
+These accounts provide administrative privileges to all workstations, servers, and domain controllers.
+Only a few trusted administrators should use the domain administrator accounts.
 Moreover, they should only use the account to log on to the domain controller systems that are as secure as the domain controllers themselves, especially in a Windows ecosystem.

 Root accounts are superuser accounts that carry administrative privileges to manage Unix/Linux resources, which are typically used by system administrators to perform core IT operations.
 Root accounts have unrestricted access to all files, programs, and other data on a system, and therefore pose an enormous risk when mismanaged.